Skip to main content

 ./build.sh driver-postgres sync --config $(pwd)/source.json --catalog $(pwd)/streams.json --destination $(pwd)/destination.json --state $(pwd)/state.json

-You can notice that the op_type for these records will indicate "d" for deleted (with other fields as NONE)
+After the sync is completed, execute the SQL query from the previous section on localhost:8888.
+You can notice that the op_type for these records will indicate "d" for deleted (with other fields as NONE).

 If you don't want to run the sync commands after every change, you can use this debugger mode for the Go side of the code.